-Although I could always draw well and thought I could jump right into inpainting when I first started in restoration, I was wrong.
+Although I could draw well and thought I could jump right into inpainting when I first started in restoration, I was wrong.
 It took me months to be able to do anything easily as far as inpainting and finishing went.

 Also note the 2010 ICON Paintings Group publication Mixing and Matching, Approaches to Retouching Paintings – especially the chapter by Sarah Cove of London on Retouching with a PVA Resin Medium.
 Sarah Cove has written an excellent article on the benefits of this inpainting system.

-I make up a number of shades of gesso fill to keep on hand and re-activate them with water as necessary.
+You can make up a number of shades of gesso fill to keep on hand and re-activate them with water as necessary.
 I use powdered pigments to tint the gesso as I am mixing it up from scratch.

 My basic palette, starting at the top left corner: